 The Dodder Greenway: Beatty’s Avenue to Herbert Park

-This phase of the Dodder Greenway Scheme will provide 0.5km of walking and cycling facilities between Beatty’s Avenue and Herbert Park.
-This section is currently in the Construction phase.
+This section of the Dodder Greenway provides 0.5km of walking and cycling facilities between Beatty’s Avenue and Herbert Park.
+This scheme is complete and was officially launched on the 12th of September 2025.

-This section of the Dodder greenway will link Herbert Park to Beatty’s Avenue through Anglesea Road and Merrion Road.
-The Beatty’s Avenue to Herbert Park Scheme is a key part of the Dodder Greenway and will provide improved pedestrian and cycle facilities along the route.
+This section of the Dodder Greenway links Herbert Park to Beatty’s Avenue through Anglesea Road and Merrion Road.
+The Beatty’s Avenue to Herbert Park Scheme is a key part of the Dodder Greenway and provides improved pedestrian and cycle facilities along the route.

-A quiet street, which mixes cyclists and vehicles, will be provided along Beatty’s Avenue by way of road markings.
-Cyclists will share the existing carriageway with traffic along this low traffic volume street.
+A "quiet street", which mixes cyclists and vehicles, has been provided along Beatty’s Avenue by way of road markings.
+Cyclists share the existing carriageway with traffic along this low traffic volume street.

-Shared areas for pedestrians and cyclists will be delivered on both sides of the carriageway at a new pedestrian and cyclist crossing on Merrion Road west of Anglesea Road.
-The existing pedestrian crossing on Anglesea Road will also be upgraded to become a pedestrian and cyclist crossing.
+Shared areas for pedestrians and cyclists have been delivered on both sides of the Merrion Road at the new pedestrian and cyclist crossing, located to the west of the junction with Anglesea Road.
+The existing pedestrian crossing on Anglesea Road has been upgraded to become a pedestrian and cyclist crossing.

 Scope and Purpose